 It’s clear that while coworking is very much in its infancy in Australia it’s here to stay and is causing great disruption to what was a very steady commercial property market.

 I found that the best thing about the conference was the people you met; a lot of enthusiasm, differing levels of experience and ways of operating – great contact points for the future.
 The ‘unconference’ structure was very useful as it allowed discussion and participation, but also meant you could pick and choose what interested you.

 Tim Mahlberg, University of Sydney

 At GCUC this year I was struck by the presence of our regional coworking space operators.
-Their passion, resilience and vision for their community was so evident.
+Their passion, resilience, and vision for their community were so evident.

 In our report launched at GCUC, we introduce the coworking space archetype, the Townhall Terminal.
 Regional operators hold powerful, symbolic spaces for their communities to reimagine their future, drive new economic development, and empower new businesses.
 We saw the beginning of a regional coworking alliance emerge at GCUC… I look forward to seeing it establish and plan to support it as much as I can.

 I really enjoyed the format of the event with formal sessions in the morning then a range of diverse sessions in the afternoon, chosen by attendees.
 The massive focus on people as the core of coworking stood out to me.

 Plus I had lots of positive conversations with people and everyone was very open about sharing their activities, innovations, and challenges.